 This step allows you to eliminate tools that would either not meet your requirements or would meet your needs but at a high cost.

 4. Ask Around

-Hopefully, you have narrowed down your option, and you’re down to no more than four pieces of software on your list.
+Hopefully, you have narrowed down your options and are down to no more than four pieces of software on your list.
 Time to investigate deeper.
 Start asking around.

-If you know any tech people who use survey tools, see if they use any of the ones on your list.
+If you know any tech people who use survey tools, see if they use any ones on your list.
 Interview these individuals.

 Join survey tool-specific groups on social media sites.
 Inquire about what other members think of the tools.
 It would be even better to ask them to share their experience.

 Post a question on a Q&A website like Quora.
 There are numerous experts available to assist.